aedart/athenaeum/docs/archive/current/http-clients/usage.md

 ## Obtain Specific Client Profile

-In order to obtain a Http Client instance that matches a specific profile, simply state the name as argument for the `profile()` method.
+In order to obtain a Http Client profile, state the profile name as argument for the `profile()` method.

 ```php
 $myClient = $this->getHttpClientsManager()->profile('my-client-profile');